Premier League predictions: Jones Knows thinks goals will be at a premium when Chelsea visit West Ham

-Match highlights of every Premier League game to be shown on the Sky Sports website and app just after full-time; watch Bournemouth vs Newcastle, Manchester United vs Leeds, Aston Villa vs Manchester City, Liverpool vs Everton live on Sky Sports; play Super 6 to win £250,000!
+Match highlights of every Premier League game to be shown on the Sky Sports website and app just after full-time; watch Bournemouth vs Newcastle, Leeds vs Manchester United, Manchester City vs Aston Villa, Liverpool vs Everton live on Sky Sports; play Super 6 to win £250,000!

 West Ham and Chelsea to play out dour draw in early Saturday kick-off?
 Will Arsenal get back on track against Brentford?
 Jones Knows provides the analysis.